 Note about advanced planning:

 If you have specific accommodations in mind, it’s best to plan a minimum of 4-6 months in advance.
 Trip planning in Cuba requires more time than in some countries.
 If you’re not so choosy about where you stay, a shorter planning cycle is possible.
-We ask that you give us at least 3 months before you want to depart on your Cuba custom tour so we can help plan your trip properly, but if you don’t have that sort of time window available we’ll do our best, but your accommodation choices may be more limited.
+We ask that you give us at least 3 months before you want to depart on your Cuba custom tour so we can help plan your trip properly.
+If you don’t have that sort of time window available we’ll do our best, but your accommodation choices may be more limited.
 This is particularly true during the high season of November through April.

 CUBA CUSTOM AND PRIVATE TOUR IDEAS